s-knibbs/s-knibbs.github.io/projects.md

 - The addition of video quality tests, used primarily to test the addition of [HEVC](https://en.wikipedia.org/wiki/High_Efficiency_Video_Coding) support to the encoder.
 This included updating the web interface to automatically generate graphs of bitrate vs video quality.
 - The development of a dashboard screen to display the job-queue status and latest trunk test results at a glance.
 - Support for third-party encoders for benchmarking video quality.

+### Touchscreen Simulator Tool

+I developed a command-line utility, implemented in C#, for modelling different touchscreen topologies and testing the resulting touch sensing accuracy.
+The tool generates artificial touches by interpolating from detailed simulation data.
+The tool then passes the touch data to the touch firmware (ported to run on a desktop) and returns the results in CSV format.